-You can import and export redirects using the Import/Export page, accessed from the Import/Export option in the top menu.
+You can import and export redirects using the Import/Export page, as well as import from other plugins, and export log files.

 From here you can import: